Fallon Fox: Mixed martial arts career controversy

 On April 8, 2013, Matt Mitrione, in an appearance on The MMA Hour, said that Fox was "still a man", and called Fox an "embarrassment" and a "lying, sick, sociopathic, disgusting freak".
-UFC "was appalled by the transphobic comments" he made, and, referring to itself as "a friend and ally of the LGBT community", immediately suspended Mitrione, and fined him an undisclosed amount.
-The next day Fox issued a response stating that Mitrione "personally attacked me as a fighter, as a woman, and as a human being".
+UFC was "appalled by the transphobic comments" he made, and referring to itself as "a friend and ally of the LGBT community", it immediately suspended Mitrione, and fined him an undisclosed amount.
+The next day, Fox issued a response stating that Mitrione "personally attacked me as a fighter, as a woman, and as a human being".
+Mitrione's suspension was lifted after two weeks when his next fight against Brendan Schaub was announced.

 Whether or not Fox possesses an advantage over cisgender female fighters was a topic on the April 2014 edition of HBO's Real Sports with Bryant Gumbel.
 In an interview with the New York Post, former UFC women's bantamweight champion Ronda Rousey stated she would be willing to fight Fox, saying "I can knock out anyone in the world", although she believes Fox has male bone density and structure, leading to an unfair advantage.
-In an interview with Out, Rousey said: "I feel like if you go through puberty as a 'man' it's not something you can reverse. ...
+In an interview with Out, Rousey said, "I feel like if you go through puberty as a 'man' it's not something you can reverse. ...
 There's no undo button on that."
-UFC president Dana White claimed that "bone structure is different, hands are bigger, jaw is bigger, everything is bigger" and said "I don't think someone who used to be a man and became a woman should be able to fight a woman."
+UFC president Dana White claimed that "bone structure is different, hands are bigger, jaw is bigger, everything is bigger" and said, "I don't think someone who used to be a man and became a woman should be able to fight a woman."

 During Fox's fight against Tamikka Brents on September 13, 2014, Brents suffered a concussion, an orbital bone fracture, and seven staples to the head in the 1st round.
 After her loss, Brents took to social media to convey her thoughts on the experience of fighting Fox: "I've fought a lot of women and have never felt the strength that I felt in a fight as I did that night.
 I can't answer whether it's because she was born a man or not because I'm not a doctor.
-I can only say, I've never felt so overpowered ever in my life and I am an abnormally strong female in my own right," she stated.
-"Her grip was different, I could usually move around in the clinch against other females but couldn't move at all in Fox's clinch ...".
+I can only say, I've never felt so overpowered ever in my life and I am an abnormally strong female in my own right", she stated.
+"Her grip was different, I could usually move around in the clinch against other females but couldn't move at all in Fox's clinch."